 The League Cup consists of all 92 Premier League and English Football League clubs.
 The first round of the competition involves 70 teams, with every League Two, League One, and 22 of the 24 EFL Championship clubs taking part.
 Then, the other two Championship teams and 13 Premier League clubs are added to the tournament in the second round.
 The seven Premier League clubs involved in European competitions are then added to the third round of the League Cup.

 While ESPN+ is only available via streaming, you can watch it on your TV by casting the game or using Airplay or your smart TV.

-Along with the League Cup, ESPN+ also currently provides access to Bundesliga, Serie A, Coppa Italia, UEFA Nations League, FA Cup, Championship, League One, League Two, U.S. Open Cup, International Champions Cup, Supercoppa Italiana, Eredivisie, Danish Superliga, Chinese Super League, Indian Super League, Australian A-League, Sweden’s Allsvenskan, as well as the daily soccer news and discussion show ESPN FC and soccer documentaries from 30 for 30 series.
+Along with the League Cup, ESPN+ also currently provides access to La Liga, Bundesliga, Bundesliga 2, UEFA Nations League, Championship, League One, League Two, FA Cup, MLS, US Open Cup, USL, International Champions Cup, Eredivisie, Danish Superliga, Belgian Pro League, Chinese Super League, Indian Super League, Australian A-League, Sweden’s Allsvenskan, FA Community Shield, as well as the daily soccer news and discussion show ESPN FC and soccer documentaries from 30 for 30 series.